Babajko/capsule_network_traffic_sign/README.md

 Code for AI Ukraine 2018 workshop "Introduction to Capsule Networks"

+Please note!
+Source code for workshop can be changed up to Friday, 11 Oct.(freeze date).
+Clone the latest version please.

 1. To prepare for the workshop, please:

     - Download Python notebook.